Top 6 Business Negotiation Strategy | Chris Voss

 Champ: “Ok Mamma, but only half an hour please :)”.

-Just like me with my son, your sales reps negotiate with your clients every day.
+Just like I negotiate with my son, your sales reps negotiate with clients every day.
+Equip them with these strategies, and they’ll be able to close more deals!

 Let’s get started with different strategies used in the art of negotiation!